 Thus, we see enough reasons why you should invest in equity mutual funds.

-Let us touch upon who should invest in mutual funds equity market.
+Let us touch upon who should invest in the mutual funds equity market.

 Your decision to invest in equity funds should be guided by your investment objective, your investment horizon, and your risk-taking ability.

 Typically, an investor who is looking to invest for more than five years should look to invest in equity funds.
 Equity funds are not very suitable for relatively short-term, owing to volatility in the market.

 Disclaimer: The views expressed in this post are that of the author and not those of Groww